mishakorzik/AllHackingTools/README.md

 bash Install.sh
 ```

-**And when he writes a big pink button: Done, everything is ready!
+**And when he writes a big rainbow button: Done, everything is ready!
 Wait until you can write to the terminal.**

 <a id="viewmenu"></a>
 #### Run command to start AllHackingTools: msdconsole